Disability pensions and work ability

 Publications:

 - Laaksonen 2020.
-Retirement on disability pension: trends, current situation, future outlook (Julkari, Summary in English)
+Retirement on disability pension: trends, current situation, future outlook ( Summary in English, Julkari)

 - Laaksonen 2024.
-Incidence of disability retirement among persons aged 50 and over by birth cohort (Julkari, summary in English)
+Incidence of disability retirement among persons aged 50 and over by birth cohort (Summary in English, Julkari)

 - Laaksonen et al. 2019.
 Did the Activation Model for Unemployment Security affect applying for and receiving a disability pension?
 (Summary in English, Julkaisuarkisto Valto)